KayChansiri/Demo_logistic_regression_ML/README.md

 ## Example

 Let's take a look at a real-world example.
-The dataset I use today discusses subscription to a streaming service.
+The dataset I use today discusses subscription to a streaming service among Asian Americans.
+This fictional streaming company cares about detecting all potential customers who may subscribe to their service and wants to reach out to as many of them as possible to boost sales rates.
 The variables are:

 * **user_id**: A unique identifier for each user.
 * **days_since_signup**: The number of days since the user signed up for the streaming service.